HUST-EIC-AI-LAB/UCADI/README.md

 > }
 > ```

-For the client, **pay attention** to its `FL_Client.train_model_path` attribute, which stores the path of the model parameter file received from the Server;  This attribute stores "weight_path" in the `client1_config.json`  when it is initialized, but the FL_Client class will change this value when the program is running,  the user can directly read the parameter file sent from the server through this path.
+For the Client, **pay attention** to its `FL_Client.train_model_path` attribute, which stores the path of the model parameter file received from the Server.
+This attribute stores "weight_path" in the `client1_config.json`  during initilisation, but the FL_Client class will change this value when the program is running,  the user can directly read the parameter file sent from the Server through this path.

-**1.3.3** Because the training process takes place on the client side, you also need to set you own train settings.
+**1.3.3** Because the training process takes place on the Client side, you also need to set your own train settings.
 Our configurations are given in the following as an example:

 > ```python
 > {